ijlyttle/vembedr/README.md

 One of the great things about the useR!
 2016 conference was that all of the keynotes and contributed talks were recorded, thanks to Microsoft.
 The videos are available on Microsoft's Channel 9 service - so it behooves us to make an function to embed Channel 9 videos.

 Consider Rick Becker's talk on the history of the S language.
 Seriously, consider it - now, if you have not already seen it.
-This vignette will still be here in an hour or so.

 Here is the URL for the page that hosts the video: